JustKnowledge-UK/jrf-poverty-affecting-children/README.md

 # jrf-child-poverty

-A repo for data collection and visualisation for the JRF Child Poverty project
+A repo for data collection and visualisation for the JRF Child Poverty project.

+## Quick links

+(Children in low income families visualisation)[https://justknowledge-uk.github.io/jrf-child-poverty/py/children_in_low_income_families]

 ## Directory structure